 Mubychem Group, established in 1976, is the pioneer manufacturer of Potassium Bromide, Pharmaceutical, Fragrance & Flavor chemicals in India.
 Mubychem Group has several manufacturing facilities spread across Gujarat and Mumbai India and world wide contacts and toll manufacturers.
-We are exporting globally to countries like USA, Europe, UAE, South Africa, Tanzania, Kenya, Egypt, Nigeria, Uganda, Turkey, Mexico, Brazil, Chile, Argentina, Dubai etc.
+We are exporting globally to countries like USA, Europe, UAE, South Africa, Tanzania, Kenya, Egypt, Nigeria, Uganda, Turkey, Mexico, Brazil, Chile, Argentina, Dubai, Indonesia etc.

 The participating units have one or more accreditations like FDA - GMP approval; ISO-9001 Certified; "REACH" Pre-registered; ISO-22000; Kosher Certified; Halal Certified; HACCP.
 We offer Pure & IP BP USP FCC Food Grade ACS AR Analytical Reagent Grades of Chemicals